This summer’s Euro 2016 tournament will see a record number of teams compete, with 24 European nations doing battle in France for the top spot.

 It is one thing for a smaller nation to get the chance to play at the World Cup, but if they are going to be beaten 5-0 in every game – what’s the point?

-At the moment there are only a handful of teams that can realistically hope to win the next World Cup and keeping the competitive element of the tournament is essential to keep the tournament interesting and valuable.
+At the moment, only a handful of teams can realistically hope to win the next World Cup, and keeping the competitive element of the tournament is essential to keep the tournament interesting and valuable.

-Should the number of teams be increased, it may well be that fans do not tune in until the quarter-finals stages where the games that will actually be competitive start to appear.
+Should the number of teams be increased, it may well be that fans do not tune in until the quarter-finals stages, where the games that will actually be the competitive start to appear.

 The smaller nations of the world game still have the chance to qualify in the current model, and should they do so, they will know that they are worthy of a place at the top table of the sport.